majabojarska/blog/content/pve_e1000e_hangups.md

 {{ image(src="/img/pve_e1000e_hangups/souls_title.webp", alt="Image saying detected hardware unit hang in capital letters, stylized as a Dark Souls III caption.",
          position="center", style="border-radius: 8px; width: 100%;") }}

 Recently I've been seeing my NAS' network interface go down unrecoverably (i.e. until a reboot).
 The first time I've observed this, I happened to be running some OS upgrades, so I brushed it off as a one-time, wonky interaction with the network interface.
 However, I've noticed it kept happening from time to time, so I started wondering about the common denominator of all of these events.
-It would only happen during high network throughput events, which saturated the gigabit link in a sustained fashion, like dumping backups or pulling several GBs of packages.
+It would only happen during high network throughput tasks, which saturated the gigabit link in a sustained fashion, like dumping backups or pulling several GBs of packages.
 On the other hand, the issue would never reproduce during light loads (network-wise), like tweaking configs over SSH (even during long-lived sessions).

 <!-- more -->